-- 1. The contact X12, X13 will be opened (delta contactor will be switched off). - After the drop of the remanent voltage, X11, X12 will be closed (control of the star contactor). - When the contact bounce time is over, the braking current will flow for approx. 1.5s after the motor standstill.
+- 1. The contact X12, X13 will be opened (delta contactor will be switched off). - 2.
+After the drop of the remanent voltage, X11, X12 will be closed (control of the star contactor). - 3.
+When the contact bounce time is over, the braking current will flow for approx. 1.5s after the motor standstill. - Note: To ensure that, in the case of external star.delta control, the starting operation is not influenced by the VersiBrake, a break contact of the motor contactor K1 has to be connected in series before the terminals X11 and X12.